jbrzusto/scratch-picoboard/README.md

     close the dialogue or click on the blue background of the main page.
 Same version of Firefox and same screen dimensions as the 19.10 test.

+Despite the bluetooth and wifi icons in the image, these are not required.
 ![choosing the picoboard extension](screenshot_choose_extension.png)
 ![picoboard blocks](screenshot_picoboard_in_use.png)

 ## Overview

-The hard piece was already available in https://github.com/audetto/asi-link, which provides a replacement for ScratchLink that serves up local serial ports on a websocket server so that a local instance of Scratch 3 can connect to them.
-The PicoBoard connects to your computer as a USB serial device.
+The hard piece was already available in https://github.com/audetto/asi-link, which provides a replacement for ScratchLink that serves local serial ports over websockets server so that an instance of Scratch 3 running in your browser on the same computer can connect to them.
+(The PicoBoard connects to your computer as a USB serial device.)

 Tiny changes to that, along with small changes to 3 of the official Scratch repos let you run an instance of scratch-gui that will be able to use a PicoBoard plugged